Covert prestige

-In sociolinguistics, covert prestige is a type of scenario in which nonstandard languages or dialects are regarded to be of high linguistic prestige by members of a speech community.
-This is in contrast to the typical case of linguistic prestige, wherein only the standard varieties of a speech community are considered prestigious.
+In sociolinguistics, covert prestige is the high social prestige with which certain nonstandard languages or dialects are regarded within a speech community, though usually only by their own speakers.
+This is in contrast to the typical case of standard varieties holding widespread and often consciously acknowledged high prestige—that is, overt prestige—within a speech community.

 The concept of covert prestige was first introduced by linguist William Labov, when he observed speakers preferring to use a nonstandard dialect, even though the speakers considered that dialect to be inferior.
 Labov proposed an explanation for the continued usage of the nonstandard dialect: to form a sense of group identity in informal speech situations.

 Background

-Covert prestige refers to the relatively high value placed towards a non-standard form of a variety in a speech community.
-This concept was pioneered by the linguist William Labov, in his study of New York City English speakers that while high linguistic prestige is usually more associated with standard forms of language, this pattern also implies that a similar one should exist for working-class speech as well in the case of informal speech.
-He also observed that within speakers of non-standard dialects, there was awareness of themselves speaking a dialect that was 'inferior' relative to the standard.
-From this, he was able to identify the reason for the continued usage of the non-standard dialects even with this awareness: that is, to create and/or maintain group identity within the speech community.
+The concept of covert prestige was pioneered by the linguist William Labov, in his study of New York City English speakers.
+While high linguistic prestige is usually associated with standard forms of language, Labov proposed that a similar concept could apply to informal, working-class speech.
+He observed that speakers of non-standard dialects were aware that their dialect was considered 'inferior' relative to the standard.
+He attempted to identify the reason for the continued usage of the non-standard dialects even with this awareness: that is, to create and/or maintain group identity within the speech community.

 Fellow linguist Peter Trudgill elaborated on Labov's findings in his study of English speakers in Norwich, stating that "covert prestige reflects the value system of our society, and of the different sub-cultures within this society".
 He also introduced a gendered aspect to covert prestige with his findings, where he found male speakers to be more favourably disposed towards non-standard, working class speech varieties, more concerned with achieving group solidarity rather than wanting to achieve or sound as of a high status, with the opposite case for the female speakers surveyed.

 A further example of the gendered aspect of covert prestige is shown in how fraternity men in an American college readily adopted the nonstandard "-in" ending over the prestigious "-ing" to be associated with the "working class behavioural traits of being hardworking and casual".

+Sociolinguist Annette Boudreau's analyses of Acadian French similarly posit an ideology of authenticity (idéologie du dialecte), which embraces elements of stigmatized vernacular French in response to Standard language ideology (idéologie du standard).